 Check Library Holdings via Google Scholar

-Google Scholar results will link you directly to the online journal but you will likely not have access to the full-text.
+Google Scholar results will link you directly to the online journal/book chapters but you will likely not have access to the full-text.
 This is because you are not authenticated via NUS Library proxy.
-To access the full-text, you can configure Google Scholar settings to include the Find It! @NUS Libraries link option.
+To access the full-text, update your Google Scholar settings to link to the NUS Libraries' collections.
+The steps are as follows: